Usually responds within 3 days

 There are always things to be done.
 Twice a day the horses and dogs are fed and manure cleaned up.
 This takes about one-half hour morning and evening.
-The rest of the day depends on priorities at the time, for example: tree trimming, pasture maintenance, lawn and garden work; horse and equipment care, horse exercise dependent on ability level; irrigation system maintenance and repair.
+The rest of the day depends on priorities at the time, for example: house cleaning, tree trimming, pasture maintenance, lawn and garden work; horse and equipment care, irrigation system maintenance and repair.

-We have found that three weeks (preferably longer) gives time to visit our area and experience the southwest.
+We have found that if you are new to the southwest, three weeks (preferably longer) gives time to visit our area and experience the southwest.
+Shorter stays are possible when there is a gap in the calendar.

 I have also learned that I really don’t prepare regular meals — We often shop with our visitors and buy what they like to eat.
 If they cook, I like to share the eating and will help but my cooking is sporadic!
 If a visitor likes beef, pork or chicken, there is a ridiculous amount on hand.
 If they like sweets, yep, lots.
 We also have lots of fresh veggies and salad makings ...
 I would rather pull weeds, trim trees, drive the tractor, mow the lawn than clean the house so cleaning the house and porches is a daily chore with all these animals.